This post is also available in: Español (Spanish)

 Furthermore, the fruits are round, hard, brown, hairy, 5-pointed capsule, about 1/2 inch long, attracting birds.
 Seeds are used for propagation.
 Mixtures made from the leaf and branches are used in herbal medicine.
 The wood is hard, dark red and polishes very well.
 Suriana maritima (Bay cedar) grows in a range of well-drained soils and has no serious pests.

 Although, it is uncommon as a florida landscape plant, but has applications as a buffer hedge, for medians or around parking lots and in containers.
 With pruning, it is a suitable a small tree.
-It is especially suited to coastal areas, because of its high salt tolerance and ideal for a native plant garden.
+It is perfect for coastal areas, because of its high salt tolerance and ideal for a native plant garden.